tytydraco/yessleep/out/The_boy_in_my_dads_basement_was_called_Pain.md

 His head was half shaved, reddish curls on one side, rugged stitched skin on the other.
 He tried to hide it, shielding his face when my heel went through the nail.

-I didn't feel anything, while his knees jerked against his chin, expression crumpling, lips curling into a silent cry.
+I didn't feel anything, while his knees jerked against his chin, expression crumpling.
+He tried to bury in his head in knees, but what was supposed to be running through me, was striking him.

+Every time his body shook, fingers curling.

 Stepping closer to the screen like I was observing animals in a zoo, I could see every contortion of agony in his eyes, my mom's death ripping him apart from the inside.
-His lips curling back into a yell, had my anger and my frustration, my white hot pain.
+His lips twisting into a yell had my anger and my frustration, my white hot pain.
 What I had been craving for so long. *Pain*.
 He was the one harbouring it all, stealing away my humanity.
 For a moment, I couldn't see the sharp edges sticking into his wrist and the dark circles under his eyes, the sickening lack of flesh on his bones.

 I could just see my pain.